Skip to content

 In other words, the angle that is output by the input above is calculated as:

-Here rij is the vector connecting the ith and jth atoms, which by default is evaluated in a way that takes periodic boundary conditions into account.
-If you wish to disregard the PBC you can use the NOPBC flag.
+Here is the vector connecting the th and th atoms, which by default is evaluated in a way that takes periodic boundary conditions into account.
+If you wish to disregard the PBC you can use the NOPBC flag as shown in the following input:

-Alternatively, we can instruct PLUMED to calculate the angle between the vectors connecting atoms 1 and atom 2 and atoms 3 and atom 4 by using the following input:
+We can also instruct PLUMED to calculate the angle between the vectors connecting atoms 1 and atom 2 and atoms 3 and atom 4 by using the following input:

 Click on the labels of the actions for more information on what each action computes